FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Advanced/part4.md

-# Part IV: Workflows and how to link DFT and beyond-DFT calculations.
+# Workflows and how to link DFT and beyond-DFT calculations

-TODO - I think this can become some explanation of the custom workflows, maybe instead of this just take directly from the workflow docs?

 This part contains the basic knowledge on understanding and learning to use NOMAD workflows, and its relation with DFT and beyond-DFT (GW, BSE, DMFT, etc.) methodologies.
 You will use a ficticious example of a simulation workflow, where the [files and folder structure](https://www.fairmat-nfdi.eu/uploads/Area%20C/example_files.zip) is:
 ```